-Drive west across San Francisco as far as possible, nearly to the ocean; you can see the water from the end of the block.
+Drive west across San Francisco as far as possible, to the ocean; you can see the water from the end of the block.
 In the foggy Outer Sunset surfer district, restaurant owners Dave Muller and Lana Porcello built two potting sheds from wood scraps and old windows.
 You can too.
 Here's how to recreate the look:

 Photographs by Michelle Slatalla.